-Phi Phi islands is considered the most important and most beautiful islands in Thailand.
-There are limestone mountains with rocks, caves, and long white sandy beaches.
+Beaches in Phi Phi islands are considered the most important and most beautiful coastlines in Thailand.
+There are limestone mountains with rocks, caves, and long white sandy beaches here.
 Although often referred to as an island, the island of Phi Phi is actually a small archipelago.
 The island of Phi Phi is the largest of these groups and is, of course, the only island with permanent residents, while the smaller island, known as the Ko Phi Phi Lee, is known as the location for the movie “The Beach” in 2000 starring Leonardo DiCaprio.
 In this article we take a look at best beaches in Phi Phi Islands for you to consider.

 Much of the development of Ko Phi Phi Don is around the village of Tonsai, which lies at the bottom of the sand cliffs, which joins two hillsides that encompass the rest of the island.
 There are also quieter resorts on the islands off the coast.
 There are virtually no motorized vehicles on the island, therefore movement is done by foot or by bicycle.
 In Tonsai many places are within ten minutes walking distance.
 Boats travel between all the beaches all the time.

 Tonsai Bay is the main entrance and exit center of Ko Phi Phi.
 You can see ships come and go, anchored yachts, passenger and cargo boats moving around the bay all the time.
 Tonsai village, the main village of Phi Phi Don is located here.